tsackton/taelgar/Worldbuilding/Background/Cleenseau History Notes.md

 * Essford Manor was built in 1651 - 1660 in a couple of stages, on top of the old hobgoblin motte
 * Underhill was the ruins of the old sembaran and hobgoblin forts and not very well built up until the 1670s and 1680s when the population started to grow  many of the buildings incorporate stones from the old forts
 * Most of the nicer buildings in the garrison quarter date to the 1550s - 1590s and were converted from various garrison buildings in the 1660s.
 Land grants of relatively large and intact buildings was a key way [[Reginald Essford]] grew the town rapidly
-* [[The Bandit’s End]] was built in the 1650s originally to house laborers working on rebuilding the town It was converted to an inn in the 1660s
 * [[The Fox's Flagon]] was built in 1689 as a business venture
 * [[The River’s Blessing]] was built in 1709 after a bad flood damaged the other two outside the wall inns, originally as a temporary venture by halflings but it was then sold to the current owner in 1710